 The pitfall: The risk is becoming uncompetitive and losing relevance.

 The pitfall: If a consumer is rewarded in a way that is not relevant or poorly timed it is a wasted effort.
-That consumer will feel like all of the business and personal information they have given has been wasted investment on their part.
+That Consumers will feel like all of the business and personal information they have given has been a wasted investment on their part.

 5. Capitalizing On The Benefits Of Each Consumer Touchpoint.

 The customer journey is not a straight line.
 Depending on the product it can take many months and incorporate many channels.
 The best loyalty offerings provide continuity and are convenient and seamless for the consumer.
 Apps have emerged as a very strong tool in this area.
 The Starbucks app is a great example of using mobile and in-store to create a seamless experience and drive sales. customer loyalty programs are beneficial to get more loyal customers and keep the brand on top of your mind.
 What you need to remember is you need to provide value to your customers in order to keep them coming back.

 What type of loyalty program are you using for your brand?

 If you are simply trying to get as many consumers to sign up for your loyalty program as possible, then a traditional free program might be the best fit.
 These types of programs don’t have many barriers to entry, but by nature don’t do a good job of differentiating your brand on their own.
 On the other hand, if you’re concerned about getting your most committed customers to engage with your brand, even more, premium loyalty could be exactly what you need to elevate those relationships to the next level.